Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 Yes!
 You can add 10 domains or subdomains to your Shopify store, not including your myshopify.com subdomain.

-How I Rated Shopify
+How We Reviewed Shopify

 • Value: What do you get for each plan — and does it hit that sweet spot of cost ratio to features?